- The Health and Medical Sciences Interest Floor

 A: Yes.
 In order to provide a concentrated experience for those living in a themed floor community we need to limit space.
-If you are not able to join the themed floor of your choice for 2015/2016 we may offer other options in future academic years as we develop our Themed Communities further.

 Q: What should I expect from my residential experience if I decline to live on a themed floor?